open-cluster-management-io/ocm/README.md

 Support a primitive that enables resources to be applied to a managed cluster.

-## Community, discussion, contribution, and support

-Check the [CONTRIBUTING Doc](CONTRIBUTING.md) for how to contribute to the repo.

 <!--

 You can reach the maintainers of this project at: